 Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

-During Nitish Kumar's tenure as the Minister of Railways in early 2000s, I had the privilege of serving as the Master of Ceremonies in numerous official and semi-official events where he graced us as the chief guest.
-I was a mere middle-level railway executive and I distinctly recall how he not only remembered my name but also consistently made an effort to personally greet me with a warm smile.
-His thoughtful gestures left me genuinely gratified and I held him in high esteem as a person of admirable character, even though I may have differed in my assessment of his policies for the Indian Railways, which I did not perceive as progressive enough.
+During Nitish Kumar's tenure as Minister of Railways in the early 2000s, I had the privilege of serving as Master of Ceremonies at numerous official and semi-official events where he graced the occasion as chief guest.
+I was then a middle-level railway executive, and I distinctly recall how he not only remembered my name but consistently made the effort to greet me personally with a warm smile.
+His thoughtful gestures left me genuinely gratified, and I held him in high esteem as a man of admirable character, even though I differed in my assessment of his policies for the Indian Railways, which I did not consider progressive enough.

-However, regrettably, I find myself with no other option but to view him as the epitome of political inconsistency, the ultimate Aaya Ram Gaya Ram (literally Ram has come, Ram has gone) player; this expression in politics of India means the frequent floor-crossing, turncoating, switching parties and political horse trading in the legislature by the elected politicians and political parties.
+However, regrettably, I now find myself compelled to view him as the epitome of political inconsistency, the ultimate Aaya Ram Gaya Ram (Ram cometh, Ram goeth) player.
+The phrase, literally meaning Ram has come, Ram has gone, refers in Indian politics to the frequent floor crossing, turncoating, party switching and legislative horse trading practised by elected representatives.

-In the latest episode of the Nitish Kumar flip-flop extravaganza, our favourite political acrobat has once again taken a graceful plunge.
-After days of suspense that had us on the edge of our seats (or at least on the edge of our political apathy), Nitish Kumar has decided to add one more resignation followed by fresh swearing-in to his repertoire of political escapades.
-In a move that surprised absolutely no one (except maybe Nitish himself, who likely had to check his own Wikipedia page to remember which party he's currently with), Kumar met with Bihar Governor on 28th January.
-In a dramatic exchange, he handed over his resignation as if it were a hot potato, and the Governor, displaying the enthusiasm of someone who just umpired a round of musical chairs, asked Nitish to stick around as the caretaker Chief Minister.
+In the latest episode of the Nitish Kumar Flip Flop Extravaganza, our favourite political acrobat has once again executed a perfectly timed somersault.
+After days of suspense that had the nation on the edge of its seat, or at least on the edge of its political fatigue, Nitish Kumar added yet another resignation followed by a fresh swearing-in to his expanding repertoire.
+In a move that surprised absolutely no one, except perhaps Nitish himself, who may have had to consult his own Wikipedia entry to confirm his current affiliation, Kumar met the Governor of Bihar on 28 January.
+With the solemnity of a man returning a borrowed umbrella, he tendered his resignation, and the Governor, with the practised calm of a veteran referee in a never-ending match, invited him to continue as caretaker Chief Minister.

-Ghālib: Don’t try to be this pretentious dandy angrez (Englishman), are you an ignoramus when it comes to realpolitik?
-The fellow is simply a thinker, forever in quest for a meaningful path to tread.
-I have written quite pointedly about such indecisive underlings, who are forever looking for fresh guidance and leadership and today it is all about the supreme leader, Moody:
+Ghālib: Do not try to be this pretentious dandy angrez (Englishman).
+Are you an ignoramus when it comes to realpolitik?
+The fellow is simply a thinker, forever in quest of a meaningful path to tread.
+I have written quite pointedly about such indecisive underlings, who are forever looking for fresh guidance and leadership and today it is all about the supreme leader, the Moody.

 Chaltā huuñ thoḌī duur har ik tez-rau ke saath